shivaShahsavari/Corona-news/README.md

 1- Polarity identification : to determine the news with Negative or Positive labels(kind of sentiment analysis)

-2- Topic Classification : to classify utch news in four categories of Healthcare, Economic, Travel and Science
+2- Topic Classification : to classify Dutch news in four categories of Healthcare, Economic, Travel and Science

-3- Emotion Recognition : to extracting which emotions can be recognized from the news
+3- Emotion Recognition : to extract which emotions can be recognized from the news

 4- Fact checking : to recognize whether the news are reliable or not